 4. Uber uses customer and employee feedback to improve overall experiences

 One of Uber’s secrets to success is its excellent customer service.
 The brand uses two-way feedback where both riders and employees can rate the experience through mobile app feedback surveys.
-In addition to rating the experience on a rating scale, they can choose the “other” option to share elaborative feedback.
+In addition to rating the experience on a rating scale or smiley survey software, they can choose the “other” option to share elaborative feedback.
 Moreover, the employees must maintain a certain rating to continue working for Uber.
 This increased Uber’s popularity multifold.

 5. Hyatt exceeded the industry average of 75 in customer satisfaction